Serious Gaming

 SCOPUS hits per year for Serious Gaming until 2019.
 Search term: 'serious gaming' in Title, Abstract, Keywords.
 Source: own.

 "Gaming has roots in systems analysis, operations research and decision sciences.
 The earliest use of gaming in support of decision making are in war games (...).
 They have a long history and originated as devices for planning military operations (...).
-The use of gaming in a political-military-security context was subsequently transferred to a non-military context, hence the interest in gaming simulation by not only computer scientists and game designers, but also decision makers, public policy makers, engineers and scientists."
-(Savic et al. 2016, p.457).
+The use of gaming in a political-military-security context was subsequently transferred to a non-military context, hence the interest in gaming simulation by not only computer scientists and game designers, but also decision makers, public policy makers, engineers and scientists" (Savic et al. 2016, p.457).

 Serious Games are a form of gaming and thus located within the field of simulation and gaming research, alongside other aspects such as computer simulations, agent-based modeling, role-plays and virtual reality (2).
 "The notion of serious gaming was introduced by Abt (1970), who established how simulation games could be used for education, decision making and for public policy making."
 (Savic et al. 2016, p.
 457, emphasis added).
 Since Abt's primary work, the method has found its way into several fields, including business, corporate, healthcare, government, military (among these the RAND corporation who invented the Delphi Method) and science (1, 2, 8).
 However, its primary usage is for education, training and conflict resolution (1, 5).